benhatsor/filmstrip/README.md

   <!-- <img width="400" src="images/preview.gif"> -->
 </p>

-## Did you know that you can create animations with just CSS?
+## Did you know you can create animations with just CSS?

 **Filmstrip** is an online editor that helps you with that.